Group Incentives and Rational Voting: Model Setup

-Parties can allocate prizes to the various groups in many ways.
-Let $ GA^r_k(A,B)$ be the expected value of the prize that party $\mathcal{A}$ provides group $k$ under rule $r$ if the vote profile is $(A,B)$.
-Although we develop the logic of our arguments with respect to party $\mathcal{A}$, throughout there are parallel considerations with respect to party $\mathcal{ B}$.
+We refer to the mechanism parties use to distribute rewards as Contingent Prize Allocation Rules (CPAR).
+Let $GA_{k}(A,B)$ be the probability that party $\mathcal{A}$ awards the prize to group $k$ if the vote profile is $(A,B)$.
+Although we develop the logic of our arguments with respect to party $\mathcal{A}$, throughout there are parallel considerations with respect to party $\mathcal{B}$.
+That is, each party allocates prizes.
+Although there are many plausible CPARs, we focus here on the common Winner-Takes-All (WTA) Rule. \citet{bdmsmith2015effort} examine a broader class of CPARs in a related setting.
+Under this rule party $\mathcal{A}$ rewards the most supportive group (or groups).
+Other groups receive nothing.